 Dr. Riel Hillier was promoted to Major in 1920.
 His son Glen became a doctor and also volunteered for active duty during World War I. He enlisted on the 22nd of April, 1918.

 Dr. Hillier returned to Leamington after the war.
 Dr. and Mrs. Hillier residence was located 69 Talbot Street West.
 In 1923, Dr. Hillier purchased a vineyard on Pelee Island (Essex County) known as Vin Villa and expanded the grape growing capacity of the vineyard.
 For many years Dr. Hillier was involved in the day to day operations.
 In 1939 he sold the vineyard.
-(Vin Villa caught fire in 1963 and burned down.)
+Vin Villa caught fire in 1963 and burned to the ground.

 Mrs. Hilllier belonged to the I.O.D.E.